-LOUISIANA MOSQUITO CONTROL ASS'N: In one test, using the NIGHTWATCH smaller unit, without patented improvements, a trap was installed in a mosquito rearing rom where the temperature is held at 80 degrees, where the temperature is need at 80 degrees.
+LOUISIANA MOSQUITO CONTROL ASS'N:

+In one test, using the NIGHTWATCH smaller

+unit, without patented improvements, a trap

+was installed in a mosquito rearing room

+where the temperature is held at 80 degrees. where the temperature is need at so degrees.
 Some adults (mosquitoes) emerge here daily.
-Trap operated for three days and caught adults (mosquitoes) each night.
-Each morning revealed no adults (mosquitoes) flying or resting.
+Trap operated for three days and caught adults (mosquitoes) each night, Each morn-ing revealed no adults (mosquitoes) flying

-QUALIFIED ENTOMOLOGIST REPORTS: "Yard conditions definitely improved due to proper placement and use of the NIGHT-WATCH Insect Trap."
+QUALIFIED ENTOMOLOGIST REPORTS: "Yard conditions definitely improved due to proper placement and use of the NIGHT-WATCH insect Trap."

-Only Nightwatch Dares Make This TOWN Unconditional Money Back Guarantee Unconditional Money Back Guarantee Try NIGHT WATCH in your own home for 30 days.
+Only Nightwatch Dares Make This Unconditional Money Back Guarantee Unconditional Money Back Guarantee Try NIGHT WATCH in your own home for 30 days.
 The NIGHT WATCH unit must perform to rid your area of annoying night flying insects to your personal satisfaction, regardless of what we say.
 If you are dissatisfied with any aspect of NIGHT WATCH's performance you may return the unit to us for a refund of your full purchase price, within 30 days.
 Please use unit as clearly illustrated in instruction booklet and expect clearing results on a cumulative basis.
 Use each night regardless of weather for best results.
-We ask you to judge our product on the basis of performance, and we agree to abide by your decision.
-GUARANTEE COMMO
+We ask you to judge our product on the basis of performance, and we agree to abide performance, and we agree to abide by your decision.
+GUARANTEE TOTAL

 GRANTED TO THE NIGHTWATCH INSECT DESTROYER.
-IT IS
+IT IS AVAILABLE FOR HOME

 Never Again Let Bugs Ruin Your Evenings Outdoors - This Summer Or Any Summer!
 Now enjoy your garden, patio parties, even a peaceful sleep in a hammock, any time of the summer FREE AT LAST of blood-sucking mosquitoes, gnats, moths all those annoying night flying insects that have always sent you scurrying indoors.
 We owe a debt of gratitude to a group of scientists who took a respite from their occupation, and turned their attention finally to the age-old problem of insect control.
-What they came up with is a sheer miracle of electronic genius .. the NIGHTWATCH INSECT KILLER.
+What they came up with is a sheer miracle of electronic genius . the NIGHTWATCH INSECT KILLER.
 It actually lures and attracts insects to its hungry mouth . . . making it effective for patio, gardens, pools, and inside the home.
 Its super-powerful beam of RADIANT ENERGY actually lures insects to its patented air curtain and destroys them at a rate that will make you blink in amazement.

 Absolutely Safe - Works Only On Insects, Nothing Else!
-Night-Ausuruely Sare - works Unity on insects, Nothing Eise!
 Night-flying insects are irresistibly drawn (like metal to a magnet) to a frequency of light almost invisible to the human eye.
 This "black light" attracts them, and a patented curtain of air blows them into detergent-water that drowns them on contact.
-No insects are left alive in the trap.
-Cleaning is simple and easy.
-Just slide out the water drawer and empty...water, insects and all.
-No poisons, no chemicals to harm children, pets, plants, flowers, no danger of electrical injury...yet so effective, it's flowers, no danger of electrical injury...yet so effective, it's guaranteed.
-Results tested by leading entomologists, and Louisiana Mosquito Control Assoc. and testing laboratories.
+No insects are left alive in the trap Cleaning is simple and easy. insects are left alive in the trap.
+Cleaning is simple and easy, Just slide out the water drawer and empty...water, insects and all.
+No poisons, no chemicals to harm children, pets, plants, flowers, no danger of electrical injury...yet so effective, it's guaranteed.
+Results tested by leading entomologists, and Louising ana Mosquito Control Assoc. and testing laboratories.
 Useful everywhere...outside or inside...homes, restaurants, institutions, nurseries, dairy barns.
 "Night Watch units should be used each night on a continuing basis to obtain best effects.
-Results are cumulative with conditions improving with each night's operation at a very small operating cost.
+Results are cumulative with conditions improving with each night's operation at a very small operating cost."